Optomechanical quantum bus for donor spins in silicon

 When the nanobeam moves the distance $\Delta x$ towards the magnet, a donor in the beam experiences a magnetic field gradient $\nabla B$, modulating the Zeeman splitting of the electron by $\Delta x\nabla B \gamma_e$ which corresponds to the spin-mechanics coupling strength.
 The coupling rates for all donor species can thus be increased by maximizing both the distance traveled by the donor and the magnetic field gradient that the donor experiences.

-To maximize simulataneously both $\Delta x$ and $\nabla B$, the donor can be implanted at the center of the nanobeam where the beam's displacement is maximal, and the micromagnet should be placed near the donor, since $\nabla B$ is strongest near the magnet.
+To maximize simultaneously both $\Delta x$ and $\nabla B$, the donor can be implanted at the center of the nanobeam where the beam's displacement is maximal, and the micromagnet should be placed near the donor, since $\nabla B$ is strongest near the magnet.
 Split silicon nanobeams with device geometries similar to ours have been reported to have $x_{zpf}$ values of 43~fm \cite{leijssen_nonlinear_2017} and 80~fm \cite{leijssen_strong_2015}.
 Still, $x_{zpf}$ can be enhanced with design changes: Lower mechanical resonance frequency should lead to floppier devices with higher $x_{zpf}$, as $x_{zpf}=\sqrt{\hbar / 2m_{eff}\omega_m}$, and lengthening the beam will decrease the mechanical resonance frequency $\omega_m$ more than it increases the effective mass $m_{eff}$.
 Furthermore, the magnetic field gradient $\nabla B$ can be increased by optimizing the magnet geometry, thickness, proximity, and material.
 The effects of proximity to $\nabla B$ and the resulting spin-mechanics coupling strength $\lambda$ for a single phosphorus donor are shown in Fig.~\ref{magnetComsol} \textbf{b)} for a selection of magnet thicknesses.